Lindy Boggs Medical Center: After Katrina

 There is currently no plan for the hospital's future use, but the idea of an assisted living facility for patients with memory care needs has been discussed.
 On 8 June 2021, the property was sold to Woodward Design+Build, which claimed to plan to bring immediate improvements to the property and its graffiti-covered buildings.

+In August 2026, demolition of the Lindy Boggs Medical Center started.